 The transaction simulation module in Gaia allows the asset manager to see the impact of an operation or of a simulated inventory on the performance, the risk, the cash flow and on the live stacks of transactions within the portfolio (FIFO or LIFO).
 If the simulation is considered to be satisfactory it can be transformed into an order or a transaction.

-Gaia let the asset manager simulate upward or downward shifts on interest rate and yield curves and visualize their impact on the performance and risk of the fund, and of each components of this fund too.
+Gaia allows the asset manager to simulate upward or downward shifts in interest rate and yield curves and visualize their impact on the performance and risk of the fund, and of each components of this fund too.

 The Modeling tools within Gaia allow for the rebalancing of a portfolio so that its inventory aligns itself with a benchmark, a model portfolio or a predefined allotment.
 This rebalancing will generate simulations, orders or transactions based on the wishes of the portfolio manager.